USEPA/CMAQ/DOCS/Tutorials/CMAQ_Benchmark.md

 ``>>---->  Program completed successfully  <----<<``

-The benchmark output results will have been placed in $CMAQ_DATA/SE52BENCH/ and should include fifteen netCDF-type files: ACONC, AERODIAM, AEROVIS, B3GTS_S, CGRID, CONC, DEPV, DRYDEP, MEDIA_CONC, PHOTDIAG1, PHOTDIAG2, SOILOUT, SSEMIS, WETDEP1, and WETDEP2.
+The benchmark output results will have been placed in $CMAQ_DATA/output_CCTM_v52_[compiler]_SE52BENCH and should include 23 netCDF-type files: ACONC, AOD_DIAG, APMDIAG, APMVIS, B3GTS_S, CGRID, CONC, DEPV, DRYDEP, DUSTEMIS, LTNGCOL, LTNGHRLY, MEDIA_CONC, PHOTDIAG1, PHOTDIAG2, PMVIS, SOILOUT, SSEMIS, VDIFF, VSED, WETDEP1, and WETDEP2.

+If you are running on multiple processors the CTM_LOG files will also be moved to the output directory: $CMAQ_DATA/output_CCTM_v52_[compiler]_SE52BENCH.

 Common errors in a CCTM simulation include the following:
 - Incorrect paths to input files.
 Look in the CCTM screen output (capture in your log file) for an Error message about an input file not being found.